The ESSENTIAL Guide to Sending an Engine on a Pallet

 Even small amounts of remaining fluid can leak once the engine is lifted or tilted, creating slip hazards and contamination risks.

-After draining, place the engine on absorbent material and allow enough time for any remaining liquid to escape.
+After draining, place the engine on absorbent material or place a drip tray below and allow enough time for any remaining liquid to escape.
 Leaving the engine to stand for several hours, or overnight, is strongly recommended.

-Our drivers inspect engine pallets on collection.
+Our drivers inspect engine shipments on collection.
 If there is any sign of leakage, the pallet will be refused and a failed collection may still be chargeable.

 Clean, seal and protect the engine